ahoney/anaconda-cloud-docs/docs/managing-account.rst

    packages only for Linux-64 machines, not OS X or Windows.
 -  Builds run as capacity is available in this shared public queue.

-You’ll need to create an Anaconda Cloud account to:
+You'll need to create an Anaconda Cloud account to:

 -  author packages
 -  access shared private packages